luciusmagn/magnusi.tech/posts/alma.md

 Also, everyone has a bunch of flaws, I am no different, I have some bits that just really suck, yea, and I admit to them.
-I have trouble expressing some of my emotions, I can be annoying at times, I am a bit lazy, I get lonely easily but I also avoid people, I can be pretty mean to people outside my social circles, I have a dominating element and I have some odd random rituals and bunch more.
+I have trouble expressing some of my emotions, I can be annoying at times, I started slurring my speech when I am thinking too hard, I can hold a grudge like nobody's business, I am a bit lazy, I get lonely easily but I also avoid people, I can be pretty mean to people outside my social circles, I have a dominating element and I have some odd random rituals and bunch more.
 You can probably figure out some on your own, too.
 Yea, I am far from perfect.